Read Jean-Paul Sartre with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Jean-Paul Sartre’s influence on philosophy.

-The central claim is this: Jean-Paul Sartre, a prominent 20th-century French philosopher, profoundly influenced existentialism and phenomenology.
+In plain terms: Jean-Paul Sartre, a prominent 20th-century French philosopher, profoundly influenced existentialism and phenomenology.

 2. The method or style of argument: Jean-Paul Sartre's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where Jean-Paul Sartre appears as an important name in the canon.